-The term was first coined by Harry Brignull in 2010.
-He defined it as “tricks used in websites and apps that make you do things that you didn’t mean to, like buying or signing up for something.”
+The term was coined by Harry Brignull back in 2010.
+He described them as “tricks used in websites and apps that make you do things that you didn’t mean to.”

 Is it beneficial to implement dark patterns?